Kind-Work/two-fa/README.md

 php artisan vendor:publish --tag="two-fa-config"
 ```

+## QRCode Rendering

+By default QR codes are rendered as inline PNG files.
+This requires the Imagick PHP extension.
+If you would rather not or can not install Imagick you can render the QR codes as SVGs instead.
+You can customize this in your configuration file or by setting the environment variable `QR_CODE_TYPE` to `SVG`.

 ## Database

 If you store your users in a database run the following command to generate a database migration.